 Science and Technology Challenge Days are arranged across the UK for More Able Year 8/9′s.
-Within mixed-school teams, they undertake practical applied-science / technology related challenges led by members of our team of students recruited from leading local universities.
-In 2017, 98% of the teachers and 87% of the young people that attended our days, considered them to be ‘good’ or ‘very good’
+Young people undertake practical STEM-related activities led by members of our team of students recruited from leading local universities.
+Young people also take part in a Q&A session with the students, finding out more about university life.
+In 2018, 96% of the teachers and 86% of the young people that attended our days, considered them to be ‘good’ or ‘very good’.

-Below is an outline of our typical activities:
+Below is a video and an outline of our typical activities:

 Using the latest Lego Mindstorm EV3 kit, young people design and build robots.
 They are then asked to programme the infrared and light sensors to avoid a series of obstacles on a track.